 This can affect your user experience, especially if you encounter problems with Microsoft apps or the entire operating system.

 While Windows 10 allows clients to customize and configure a host of settings, you won’t be able to do much in personalization when using an unactivated OS.

-Windows 10 is a bit strict on its personalization settings as it only allows users with activated Windows 10 to tweak and modify the display settings.
+Windows 10 is a bit strict on its personalization settings as it only allows users with activated copies to tweak and modify the display settings.

-Below are some of the personalization settings that you won’t be able to access when using an unactivated Windows 10.
+Below are some personalization settings you won’t be able to access when using an unactivated version.

 Background and wallpaper settings

 When operating an unactivated Windows 10, you’ll be limited to the default wallpapers that come with Windows.